dd2480-group8/jadx/report.md

 A CLI tool and GUI tool to generate  Java source code from Android DEX and APK files.
 A decompiler basically.

-**We are focusing on the core module, at /jadx-core with 38K LOC."**
+**We are focusing on the core module, at /jadx-core with 38K LOC.**

 ## Onboarding experience